The Amazing Benefits of Meditation on your Mental Wellbeing

 - Feel your breath; follow the sensation of your breath as it goes in and out.

-- Be gentle and kind to your wandering mind; don’t judge yourself or obsess over the things your mind is thinking in that moment.
-Simply come back.
+- Be gentle and kind to your wandering mind; don’t judge yourself or obsess over what your mind is thinking.
+Come back.

-Easing stress is one of the major reasons people practice meditation.
-Typically, mental and physical stress is responsible for elevated levels of cortisol- a stress hormone resulting to release of inflammatory substances.
+Easing stress is one of the significant reasons people practice meditation.
+Typically, mental and physical stress is responsible for elevated levels of cortisol- a stress hormone resulting in to release of inflammatory substances.
 When stressed, the effects may lead to anxiety, sleep disruption, depression, and elevated blood pressure.
-But with meditation, research has shown that meditation may reduce inflammation response caused by stress, and improve post-traumatic stress disorder.
+But with meditation, research has shown that meditation may reduce inflammation response caused by stress and improve post-traumatic stress disorder.

 Promote emotional health

-We all want a sound emotional health in a noisy world.
-Certain meditation may help improve self-image and a better positive outlook on life.
+We all want sound emotional health in a noisy world.
+Some meditation may help improve self-image and a better positive outlook on life.
 A study showed that people who completed a meditation exercise experienced fewer negative thoughts.

 Can enhance kindness

-A lot of people are walking on egg shells and the world need kind people as much as it can.
-What better way can we make the world a better place if we are not kind to one another?
-Some kind of meditation may enhance positive feelings and actions towards self and others.
+Many people are walking on eggshells, and the world needs kind people as much as possible.
+What better way can we make the world better if we are not kind to one another?
+Some meditation may enhance positive feelings and actions towards self and others.

-Metta, a form of meditation also called loving-kindness meditation helps by firstly developing kind thoughts and feelings toward yourself and with constant practices help you extend the kindness and forgiveness to others and even your critics.
+Metta, a form of meditation also called loving-kindness meditation, helps by first developing kind thoughts and feelings toward yourself.
+Constant practice enables you to extend kindness and forgiveness to others and even your critics.

-With each day, getting a quality sleep seems to be a luxury to some people.
-Knowing the kind of negative effects and feelings not getting ample sleep has on one, it's definitely a good thing to make meditation a lifestyle.
-A study shows that mindful-based meditation helps people stay asleep longer and improve insomnia.
+With each day, quality sleep seems to be a luxury to some people.
+Knowing the adverse effects and feelings of not getting ample sleep has on one, it is a good thing to make meditation a lifestyle.
+A study shows mindful meditation helps people stay asleep longer and improve insomnia.

-Furthermore, with constant practices meditation may help you control or change the thoughts that lead to insomnia.
+Furthermore, constant meditation may help you control or change the thoughts leading to insomnia.